 In relation to any issue of Global Covered Bonds and having denominations consisting of a minimum specified denomination plus one or more higher integral multiples of another smaller amount (the "Specified Denomination"), it is possible that interests in such Global Covered Bonds might be traded in amounts in excess of the minimum Specified Denomination that are not integral multiples of such minimum Specified Denomination.
-In such a case, an investor who, as a result of trading such amounts, holds an amount that is less than the minimum Specified Denomination in an account with the relevant clearing system: (a) would not be able to sell the remainder of such holding without first purchasing a principal amount of Covered Bonds at or in excess of the minimum Specified Denomination such that its holding (should Definitive Covered Bonds replace the applicable Global Covered Bond) and would need to purchase or sell a principal amount of Covered Bonds at or in excess of the minimum Specified Denomination such that its holding amounts to a Specified Denomination and (b) may not receive a Definitive Covered Bond) and would need to purchase or sell a principal amount of Covered Bonds at or in excess of the minimum Specified Denomination such that its holding amounts to a Specified Denomination.
+In such a case, an investor who, as a result of trading such amounts, holds an amount that is less than the minimum Specified Denomination in an account with the relevant clearing system: (a) would not be able to sell the remainder of such holding without first purchasing a principal amount of Covered Bonds at or in excess of the minimum Specified Denomination such that its holding (should Definitive Covered Bonds replace the applicable Global Covered Bond) and would need to purchase or sell a principal amount of Covered Bonds at or in excess of the minimum Specified Denomination such that its holding amounts to a Specified Denomination.

-If Definitive Covered Bonds are issued, then the holders thereof should be aware that Definitive Covered Bonds that have a denomination that is not an integral multiple of the minimum Specified Denomination might be illiquid and difficult to trade.
+If Definitive Covered Bonds are issued, then the holders thereof should be aware that definitive Covered Bonds that have a denomination that is not an integral multiple of the minimum Specified Denomination might be illiquid and difficult to trade.

-Benchmarks Uncertainty - The regulation and reform of "benchmarks" might adversely affect the value of investments in Covered Bonds linked to or referencing such "benchmarks"
+Benchmark Uncertainty - The regulation and reform of "benchmarks" might adversely affect the value of investments in Covered Bonds linked to or referencing such "benchmarks"

-Interest rates and indices that are deemed to be "benchmarks" (including LIBOR, SONIA, EURIBOR and TRLIBOR) are the subject of recent national and international regulatory guidance and proposals for reform.
-Some of these reforms are already effective while others are still to be implemented.
-These reforms might cause such benchmarks to perform differently than in the past, to disappear entirely or to have other consequences that cannot be predicted.
-Any such consequences might have a material adverse effect on any Covered Bonds linked to or referencing such a "benchmark."

-The Benchmarks Regulation was published in the Official Journal of the EU on 29 June 2016 and has applied, subject to certain transitional provisions, from 1 January 2018.
+Interest rates and indices that are deemed to be "benchmarks" (including LIBOR, EURIBOR, TRLIBOR, ROBOR, PRIBOR, HIBOR, SIBOR, NIBOR, WIBOR and CNH HIBOR) are the subject of recent national and international regulatory guidance and proposals for reform.
+Some of these reforms are already effective whilst others are still to be implemented.
+These reforms might cause such benchmarks to perform differently than in the past, to disappear entirely or have other consequences that cannot be predicted.
+Any such consequence might have a material adverse effect on any Covered Bonds linked to or referencing such a "benchmark."
+The Benchmarks Regulation was published in the Official Journal of the EU on 29 June 2016 and has applied from 1 January 2018.
 The Benchmarks Regulation applies to the provision of benchmarks, the contribution of input data to a benchmark and the use of a benchmark within the EU.
-Among other things, it: (a) requires benchmark administrators to be authorised or registered (or, if non-EU-based, to be subject to an equivalent regime or otherwise recognised or endorsed) and (b) prevents certain uses by EU-supervised entities (as defined in Article 3(1)(17) of the Benchmarks Regulation) of benchmarks of administrators that are not authorised or registered (or, if non-EU based, not deemed equivalent or recognised or endorsed).
+It will, among other things: (a) require benchmark administrators to be authorised or registered (or, if non-EU-based, to be subject to an equivalent regime or otherwise recognised or endorsed) and (b) prevent certain uses by EU-supervised entities of "benchmarks" of administrators that are not authorised or registered (or, if non-EU based, not deemed equivalent or recognised or endorsed).

-The Benchmarks Regulation might have a material impact on any Covered Bonds linked to or referencing a benchmark, in particular, if the methodology or other terms of such benchmark are changed in order to comply with the requirements of the Benchmarks Regulation.
-Such changes might, among other things, have the effect of reducing, increasing or otherwise affecting the volatility of the published rate or level of the benchmark.
+The Benchmarks Regulation could have a material impact on any Covered Bonds linked to or referencing a "benchmark," in particular, if the methodology or other terms of the "benchmark" are changed in order to comply with the requirements of the Benchmarks Regulation.
+Such changes might, among other things, have the effect of reducing, increasing or otherwise affecting the volatility of the published rate or level of the "benchmark."